 Luckily, the running industry has seen this need and catered to it extensively.
 There are tons of options for runners when looking for night gear – from reflective clothing to accessories with flashing lights.

-While these options may be a bit pricey, investing in at least one outfit designed specifically for running in the dark will help keep you safe even when there’s no light around.
+These options may be a bit pricey, but investing in at least one outfit designed specifically for running in the dark will help keep you safe even when there’s no light around.

 - Wear reflective gear.
 Reflective running gear is an excellent way to ensure you are seen and visible to traffic and those around you when it’s dark.
 The best part about it is that the options are limitless – test out a reflective running jacket or running tights with reflectors down the side.
 Select a few pieces of gear for each season to ensure you always stay seen.

 - Bring along a light.
 Another way to make sure others can see you and that you can see them is to bring along a light.
 Try out a headlight, handheld light, or attach something to your clothes to light the way and keep yourself safe in the dark.